khalti/docs.khalti.com/content/gotchas.md

 X-Frame-Options "allow-from https://khalti.com"
 ```

 But using x-frame-options is not an internet standard.
-It is almost absolute; modern browsers like chrome and safari don't support it.
+It is almost obsolete; modern browsers like chrome and safari don't support it.
 The recommended way is to use 'frame-ancestors'  CSP rule. (legacy browsers like IE do not support it ).
 So also for this error:

 > Refused to display 'https://khalti.com/payment/widget/' in a frame because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'none'".